 Tennessine or element 117 has not been analyzed in sufficient amounts to verify whether or not it is a metalloid, but scientists predict that it is one.
 Neighboring elements on the periodic table can have metalloid characteristics, and some scientists may categorize them to be metalloids.
 One example is carbon, which depending on the allotrope can be classified as either a nonmetal or metalloid.
 When carbon is in a diamond form, it behaves similar to a nonmetal, but graphite (another allotrope of carbon) acts as an electrical semiconductor and even has a metallic luster, so some consider it a metalloid.
 Other elements that have allotropes which can be metalloids or nonmetallic include oxygen and phosphorus.
 In environmental chemistry, selenium is often considered to be a metalloid.
 Other elements that may be considered metalloids when under the right conditions are: lead, gallium, bismuth, zinc, radon, iodine, sulfur, nitrogen, and hydrogen.

 The ionization energies and electronegativities of semimetals/metalloids are in between nonmetals and metals, and as a result, metalloids have characteristics of both of these element categories.
 For example, although silicon has a characteristic metallic sheen, it is quite brittle and is an inefficient conductor.
 The element with which a metalloid reacts impacts the reactivity of the metalloid.
-As an example, when boron reacts with fluorine it reacts like a metal yet when boron reacts with sodium it reacts like a nonmetal.
+As an example, when boron reacts with fluorine it reacts like metal, yet when boron reacts with sodium it reacts like a nonmetal.
 The densities, boiling points, and melting points of the metalloids vary widely.
 Because metalloids have an intermediate conductivity, they typically make good semiconductors.

 Common Properties Of Metalloids